geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	‎**Note:** Custom attributes are properties your company can use for specific mailbox identification, such as a cost center number for the mailbox or other information such as an HR personnel number.

-9. In addition to the **general** tab, the left-hand pane of the **Edit User Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
-While you will not enter any of this optional information for the purposes of this lab, you should still select the following tabs to see what information can be captured:
+9. In addition to the **general** tab, the left-hand pane of the **Edit Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
+While you will not enter any of this optional information for the purposes of this lab, take a few minutes now and select the following tabs to see what information can be captured:

 	- **contact information.** This tab enables you to add personal information such as Street, City or Mobile number for the user.